sangupta/neo/README.md

 `neo` is a project scaffolding tool that can create ready-to-use projects based on templates.

-## Work
+## How does it work?

+* A template is defined by presence of a `neo.json` file
+* The file contains user parameters to be read, and processing actions that need to be performed
-* All user input parameters are read
+* Based on the template, all user input parameters are read
-* Everything in the `data` folder is copied to project folder
+* Everything in the `data` folder (relative to `neo.json` file) is copied to project folder
 * All files that have an extension of `txt`, `md`, `json`, `xml` are processed via Velocity for property embedding
-* Ignore files via the ignore tag that you don't want to run via Velocity
+* Once the `data` folder is copied, process execution starts
+* All actions are performed sequentially as present in the template file

 ## Available commands